I Get That a Lot: Episode four

-The fourth episode aired on CBS January 4, 2012 at 8:00 pm, starring NCIS s Pauley Perrette (in her Abby Sciuto attire) as a dog groomer, Ty Pennington of Extreme Makeover: Home Edition as a hardware store clerk, Olympic medalist Apolo Ohno as a produce worker, talk personality Dr. Drew as a LensCrafters employee, Jerry Springer as a sandwich maker and Pamela Anderson as a Victoria's Secret saleswoman.
+The fourth episode aired on CBS January 4, 2012 at 8:00 pm, starring NCISs Pauley Perrette (in her Abby Sciuto attire) as a dog groomer, Ty Pennington of Extreme Makeover: Home Edition as a hardware store clerk, Olympic medalist Apolo Ohno as a produce worker, talk personality Dr. Drew as a LensCrafters employee, Jerry Springer as a sandwich maker and Pamela Anderson as a Victoria's Secret saleswoman.

 Episode five

-The fifth episode aired on CBS January 9, 2013 at 8:00 pm, starring The Amazing Race host Phil Keoghan working at a sporting goods store, Olympian and Kardashian Caitlyn Jenner selling shoes in a high-end boutique, actress Jane Seymour working as an inept home goods store greeter, actor and comedian Cheech Marin behind the counter of a party supply store, racing superstar Jeff Gordon selling automotive supplies and Larry Hagman offering food samples at a membership warehouse shopping club.
+The fifth episode aired on CBS January 9, 2013 at 8:00 pm, starring The Amazing Race host Phil Keoghan working at a sporting goods store, Olympian and Kardashian Caitlyn Jenner (featured pre-transition as Bruce Jenner) selling shoes in a high-end boutique, actress Jane Seymour working as an inept home goods store greeter, actor and comedian Cheech Marin behind the counter of a party supply store, racing superstar Jeff Gordon selling automotive supplies and Larry Hagman offering food samples at a membership warehouse shopping club.